 1. Preparing cash flow contribution chart technically

-To prepare such chart you need Excel, plenty of Excel skills and plenty of time. 🙂 Even though Excel 2016 introduced waterfall charts, the default Excel waterfall chart is still too limited for advanced cash flow analysis.
+To prepare such chart you need Excel, plenty of Excel skills, and plenty of time. 🙂 Even though Excel 2016 introduced waterfall charts, the default Excel waterfall chart is still too limited for advanced cash flow analysis.

 But there's also a quicker and easier way.
 Instead of doing it manually, you can try using Zebra BI, a great Excel Add-in that allows you to create advanced business charts in a couple of clicks.

-Once you have Zebra BI downloaded, prepare your data as shown on the left, then insert Contribution>Variance Column chart.
+Once you have Zebra BI downloaded, prepare your data as shown on the left, then insert the Contribution>Variance Column chart.

 Note: You can learn more about creating waterfall charts with Zebra BI in our Support Center.